last update 20 March 2013

 .... more to be uncovered about Robert (and possibly about Joseph, who died on Christmas Eve 1847 and seems to have been buried in St Mary, Barnard Castle, on 28th December 1847)

-* Robert Procter died in Walmgate, York, on 2 August 1842 (gravestone shown lower)
+* Robert Procter died in Walmgate, York, on 2 August 1842 (gravestone shown lower in page)

 JOSEPH PROCTER'S BARNARD CASTLE